 The Adagio Villa Experience

 You will only see the people you wish to see.
 Even the daily maid staff will become “invisible” if that is what you want; appearing only at those times you ask them to serve you.
 In a villa you decide everything from what you want to eat, to the time you eat.
 If you want a beer and hamburger in a wet bathing suit - so be it.
 If you want a chef to come in and prepare a special meal just phone one up and they'll be there.
 And yet, despite having all these major advantages, an Adagio Villa vacation compares very favorably in price with a hotel, a charter boat or an all inclusive resort.

 An Adagio Villa vacation is a chance to unwind and live life secluded from the pressures of meal schedules or hotel staff waiting to be tipped for the slightest courtesy done or implied.
 Guests at Adagio commune with nature all from a secure and unrestricted relaxed setting.
 At Adagio, while we have connected to satellite television service, it's only available in the main great room and it's hidden from general view.
 If you don't want to see it keep the console doors closed.
 Grandparents will have an opportunity to enjoy their children and grandchildren, newlyweds can enjoy extremely private and secluded accommodation, long time married couples can reconnect and really talk to each other, harried executives can take the time to teach their kids about sea shells and hermit crabs, and friends can enjoy each other’s company without the distraction of the outside world.
-But just as importantly, the villa is so spacious and the layout so inviting, that private time needs can be met by just going to one of the balconies off the bedrooms or reading a book while standing in the pool or going for a walk on the secluded beach at Mahoe..
+But just as importantly, the villa is so spacious and the layout so inviting, that private time needs can be met by just going to one of the balconies off the bedrooms, reading a book while standing in the pool or going for a walk on the secluded beach at Mahoe..

 While your departure lounge cabin mates are checking in at the local resort or lining up for the ship's logistics staff, you’ll be wandering through room after impeccably decorated room at Adagio villa trying to figure out which one has the best view of the ocean from your private balcony.

 But beyond the comparable cost to other kinds of holidays and accommodation (and even beyond the undeniable tingle that saying the words “my villa” provokes), there’s a vast esthetic difference.

-As you may have imagined, the inaugural, stock-up trip to the liquor store is one of the great rituals of villa life.
+As you may have imagined the inaugural stock-up trip to the food and beverage store is one of the great rituals of villa life.
 So are a host of other, usually boring, domestic chores.
 But even here you can order ahead and have everything pre-stocked for your arrival – including a full refrigerator or bar fridge.
 And there is no need to cook even one meal yourself – relax at your villa and have a chef come in to prepare, serve and clean up after an enjoyable and inexpensive group dining experience.
 Or, if you are feeling that you want to see what the local scene is, just wander into town and check out one of the great restaurants on Virgin Gorda.

 Eventually, of course, you will deign to go down to the beach and spend a few hours snorkeling across impossibly blue water or just lolling in the sand.
 And then, pleasantly sunburned and weary, you will return to your villa—up the road about 100 yards, past the gate and pop into the pool to cool down and, inevitably, someone will sigh happily and say, “Ah, home. ”